juppia/NeuralNetwork/README.md

 --help: is help page

-hiddenLayer1(int) - number of a neurons in first hidden layer
+hiddenLayer1(int) - number of a neurons in the first hidden layer

-hiddenLayer2(int) - number of a neurons in second hidden layer
+hiddenLayer2(int) - number of a neurons in the second hidden layer

 input_learning_file(char*) - input filename that will be used in the learning process

 output_learning_file(char*) - output filename that will be used in the learning process

-result_file(char*) - a result of neural network
+result_file(char*) - the result of a neural network

 learning_rate(float) - speed and accuracy of learning

-epoch(int) - number of epoch
+epoch(int) - number of epochs

 ## Example
 ```Example